 1. Cover it up

 You know what they say: The best defense is a good offense.
 By covering your windshield at night with a large piece of cardboard, a folded sheet or a towel, you’ll prevent the glass from freezing over in the first place.

-Cover your windshield at night with a large piece of cardboard, a folded sheet or a towel.
 Use your wipers to hold your windshield cover in place at the bottom, and use a weight of some sort to hold it in place at the top.
-In the morning, simply remove the windshield cover — and your windshield will be free of snow and ice!
+In the morning, simply remove the windshield cover — and your windshield will be free of snow and ice.
 There may be a thin layer of frost, but your car heater can take care of it in a few minutes on “defrost.”

-Every auto store has a shelf or two completely devoted to deicers and ice preventers.
-Ice preventers should be sprayed on your windshield each night to create ice-free mornings.
+If you don’t opt to cover your windshield, ice preventers can be sprayed on each night to create ice-free mornings.
 If any ice does accumulate after use of these products, it’s usually a thin layer that scrapes off easily.

-Most commercial deicers work just fine, but they tend to be costly.
-It's easy to make your own deicer, and it works just as well.
+Luckily, it’s easy to make your own de-icer, and it works just as well as store bought.
 Fill a spray bottle with rubbing alcohol and add a few drops of dish soap.
 Mix it well and spray it directly onto your icy windshield.
 After a minute or two, most of the ice will be partly melted, allowing you to just brush it aside with your scraper.

-A remote starter for your car will likely set you back a couple hundred dollars, but after a few uses, you'll think it’s worth its weight in gold.
+A remote starter for your car will likely set you back a couple hundred dollars, but it’s definitely a worth while investment.
 Simply use the remote to start your car while you finish up your morning routine, and minutes later, walk outside to a warm and toasty, completely defrosted car!
 Just make sure your heater is set to “defrost” when you park your car each night.